 The result of a metals exposure to oxygen and other elements.
 Effects generally include discolouring, due to oxide buildup.
-The degree of this consequence varies greatly from one metal type to another, and from the amount of exposure.
+The degree of this consequence varies greatly from one metal/alloy to another, and from the amount of exposure.

 Regarding ring closure, the result of a ring cutting method which involves stressing the metal until it breaks, creating a >< closure.
 Tools used to pinch cut include side cutters, end nippers, and bolt cutters (provided the cutters are not used for score-n-break).

-Appearing in Reinforced Japanese, Reinforced European, and Reinforced Persian weaves, rings which reinforce the base weave. reinforced weaves is generally an alternative to captivating them.
+Appearing in Reinforced Japanese, Reinforced European, and Reinforced Persian weaves, rings which reinforce a base weave.
+Reinforcing is sometimes an alternative to captivation.
 Example: CIR would instead be BW, or RIR if the rings added to IR were reinforced instead of made captive.
 Example 2: CFP6-1 would be FW, IW, WW, or EW if the rings added to FP6-1 were reinforced.